RocketChat/docs-old/contributing/google-summer-of-code-2020/README.md

 - **Mentor**: [@rodrigo.nascimento](https://open.rocket.chat/direct/rodrigo.nascimento) and [@douglas.gubert](https://open.rocket.chat/direct/douglas.gubert)
 - **Description**: Enable Apps to provide custom assets as emojis and sounds for use on the various related features on Rocket.Chat

-### Salesforce Rocket.Chat App

-- **Mentors**: @sstetak, @dlassalle
-- **Description**: Create a Rocket.Chat app that will allow customers and Chatbots to interact through Rocket.Chat with CRM tools, primarily Salesforce.
-This will allow organizations to provide access to the information and tools they already are using in Salesforce through a chat interface.
-- **Desirable Skills**: Familiarity with Rocket.Chat development, knowledge of Salesforce or other CRM tools.

 ## Timeline